Is your organization migrating legacy applications to a cloud platform like Microsoft Azure, AWS (Amazon Web Services), or VMware?

-VMware's entire purpose is to allow you to run multiple virtual machines (VMs) on a single server (or across multiple servers) using virtualization.
-In the years since coming to market, VMware has optimized that stack for cloud infrastructure.
+VMware's entire purpose is to allow you to run multiple virtual machines (VMs) on a single server or across multiple servers using virtualization.
+Since coming to market, VMware has optimized its stack for cloud infrastructure.
 VMware has always been about having lower infrastructure costs by bringing a better density of VMs per host.

 VMware naturally brought the same benefit when transitioning from physical servers to hypervisors running in a VMware-supported cloud.

-VMware Private Cloud is a VMware-based cloud computing platform that enables customers to modernize their applications without re-architecting legacy software, thereby saving time and money by avoiding costly rewrites of code.
-VMware Private Cloud can be used in conjunction with VMware vCloud Director and VMware Fusion to provide organizations and enterprises the ability to deliver on today's digital business expectations while still maintaining legacy systems.
-VMware Private Cloud also provides a cost-effective alternative for application modernization when compared to other cloud solutions such as Azure or AWS.
+VMware Private Cloud is a VMware-based cloud computing platform that enables customers to modernize their applications without re-architecting legacy software, saving time and money by avoiding costly rewrites of code.
+This service can be used with VMware vCloud Director and VMware Fusion to provide organizations and enterprises the ability to deliver on today's digital business expectations while maintaining legacy systems.
+VMware Private Cloud also provides a cost-effective alternative for application modernization compared to other cloud solutions such as Azure or AWS.

 It is important to note that legacy code does need to be updated, rearchitected, or refactored at some point to gain the full benefits of the cloud.
-With VMware Private Cloud, organizations can move these applications to the cloud so they can start to update and modernize the code without fear of data breach or physical hardware failure.
+With VMware Private Cloud, organizations can move these applications to the cloud to start updating and modernizing the code without fear of data breaches or physical hardware failure.

-VMware Private Cloud empowers IT to provide a platform for application modernization and expansion to the cloud while allowing businesses to better plan on how to modernize legacy applications.
+VMware Private Cloud empowers IT to provide a platform for application modernization and expansion to the cloud while allowing businesses to plan better on modernizing legacy applications.

 VMware Private Cloud supports application modernization by providing VMware-aware virtual machines.
-VMware-aware virtual machines are that make running applications and workloads in the cloud simple even for complex deployments.
+VMware-aware VMs make running applications and workloads in the cloud simple, even for complex deployments.
 Legacy applications and old code bases that might otherwise struggle in AWS or Azure can find a home in the cloud with VMware.
 And in that home, they can be updated responsibly and be set for growth in the long term.

-It's important for IT to support the digital transformation while maintaining legacy systems.
-VMware Private Cloud with Liquid Web can help VMware customers with their cloud migration without having to re-architect or rewrite code for legacy applications.
+It's important for IT to support digital transformation while maintaining legacy systems.
+VMware Private Cloud with Liquid Web can help VMware customers with migrating legacy applications to the cloud without having to re-architect or rewrite code for legacy applications.

 VMware essentially serves as the glue that combines older applications with the cloud.
-While applications hosted on old on-premise hardware (physical, not virtualized) will require a data migration, the path to the cloud is made easier with VMware Whereas most public cloud deployments have inflexible requirements for how code is developed, deployed, and run, VMware supports code that was built for different infrastructure - and at a different time - entirely.
+While applications hosted on physical hardware will require a data migration, the path to the cloud is made easier with VMware.
+Most public cloud deployments have inflexible requirements for how code is developed, deployed, and run.
+VMware supports code that was built for different infrastructures - and at a different time.